thure-kaspar/stu-mgmt-service/api-docs/docs/course-participants.md

 	// TODO
 	```

-The request could look like this:
+The response could look like this:
 ```json
 [
   {